microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/getting-started.md

 1. Inside the [Azure portal](https://portal.azure.com), start a new bash based Azure Cloud Shell.

-> NOTE: If Azure Cloud Shell is new to you can use [Overview of Azure Cloud Shell](/azure/cloud-shell/overview)an the [Quickstart](/azure/cloud-shell/quickstart) as useful starting points.
+> NOTE: If Azure Cloud Shell is new to you can use [Overview of Azure Cloud Shell](/azure/cloud-shell/overview) and the [Quickstart](/azure/cloud-shell/quickstart) as useful starting points.

 2. Use the following Bash script inside the Azure Cloud Shell to create a resource group, create and start a Virtual Machine (VM)